-- Office Surgery (excludes venipuncture). - MRIs, CT Scans, and PET Scans even if administered in a Physician's office. - · Applied Behavior Analysis. - Occupational Therapy, Physical Therapy or Speech Therapy.
+- Labs and X-rays - Office Surgery (excludes venipuncture). - MRIs, CT Scans, and PET Scans even if administered in a Physician's office. - Occupational Therapy, Physical Therapy or Speech Therapy.

 Eligible Expenses that are not included in the Co-payments are subject to the Deductibles.